wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 However, Composer will place each of them in an **own subdirectory**, but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.

-This step creates a MU plugin, placed in `wp-content/mu-plugins` folder, that loads all the MU plugins that Composer placed in own subfolder.
+This step creates a MU plugin, placed in `wp-content/mu-plugins` folder, that loads all the MU plugins that Composer placed in its own subfolder.

 There's no configuration affecting this step.
 The MU plugins to load are identified by WP Starter looking at installed Composer packages with [type](https://getcomposer.org/doc/04-schema.md#type) `"wordpress-muplugin"`.